sagemath/sagewiki_to_gh-2022-10-10/reu/2011/problems.md

   * Create as complete as possible of tables like Cremona's electronic tables, but for elliptic curves over Q(sqrt(5)).

   * Create a *print* version of tables of all curves up to norm conductor 1000 over Q(sqrt(5)), which looks just like Cremona's tables.

+  * Give an algorithm to find minimal twists over Q(sqrt(5)) that is exactly analogous to the one described in Section 2.1 of [[http://wstein.org/papers/stein-watkins/ants.pdf|Stein-Watkins]].